jonit-dev/diffguard/README.md

 ## How It Works

-1. When a PR is opened or updated, the action automatically runs
+1. When a PR is opened, updated, or a label is added/removed, the action automatically runs
 2. It analyzes the PR's diff using your chosen AI model
 3. Posts a detailed analysis as a PR comment, including:
    - Potential bugs and vulnerabilities